-A poker cheat sheet is a guide to help you learn the absolute basic fundamentals to play solid poker in order to beat micro and low stake games.
+A poker cheat sheet is a guide to help you learn the fundamentals to play solid poker in order to beat micro and low stake games.
 Like any endeavour, it takes time, experience and regular evaluation to become a master.
 The idea behind a cheat sheet is that you can refer to it easily to help you make better decisions than you would otherwise.
-While you have cheat sheets with poker and for example Blackjack, this is not real ‘cheating’.
+While you have cheat sheets with poker other gambling games e.g. Blackjack, this is not real ‘cheating’.
 Cheating the casino is not allowed and can get you into trouble.
 The term “cheat sheet” is another word for “guide” or “tips”.

 If you are new to poker, you will need to understand the proper hand rankings.
 The list below should help you understand the respective hand rankings in poker.
 It’s worth noting that the top hand below is very rare.
 A professional poker player can count on one hand the number of times they have made a royal flush.

 Calculating Outs as Odds

 To make better decisions, you will want to know the chances of improving your hand and reconciling that with the amount your opponent is betting.
 The table below should help you see, at a glance, the approximate percentage of you making your hand for the most common scenarios you will find yourself in.
 After a while, calculating your outs and converting them to odds will become intuitive.
 In the meantime, feel free to refer to this table: